DevC-Kingston/team5/README.md

 ## List your Chatbot’s features and use cases
-1. LOOKING : luk fi it would provide users with direction and location to the product they are searching for
+1. **Looking for items** - We link people with product from the comfort of home
-2. Display : an image of the product once its found is sent to the user for confirmation of match to what the user is looking for
+2. **Display** : We give details on the product and the location of the item if they wish to pickup

 ## How we built it
 Tech Stack & Documentation:
-*Chatbot - We created the chatbot using FB messenger with node js and channeled to Facebook messenger utilizing Facebook GraphAPI.We integrated Wit.ai as our NLP and product entity training programmatically from the dashboard.
+*Chatbot - We created a chatbot for Facebook messenger with node.js and firebase to host the database and integrated Wit.ai to aid with NLP.
+This was done while utilizing the Facebook GraphAPI to communicate to users on a facebook page.

 ## Challenges we ran into
-1. linkning the google cloud platform to allow the user to upload images using the vision api.
-This caused use issued with image quality when user tried to view the retrieved images.
+1. While linking the google cloud platform to allow the user to parse user uploaded images using the vision API there was an issue in with possibly the image compression resulting in the images being too low qality when to be analyzed when tested.

 2. Linking the database of choice "firebase" to our chatbot so we could pool the inventory from the different vendors that would be registered with us and run the queries that would pull the item the user is looking for this also resulted in issue with viewing the address.